 A forex brokerage is an entity that connects retail forex traders with the forex market.
-The Forex market is traded on the "interbank" which is a fancy way of saying banks trade electronically with each other at various prices that may change from bank to bank.
+"Forex" is the shortened version of foreign exchange, and the forex market is traded on the "interbank."
+This means that banks trade electronically with each other at various prices that may change from bank to bank.

 A forex brokerage offers you a way to get into the mix with the banking network and purchase a currency pair to hold in an easy manner.
 Before there were forex brokers, people wishing to trade in foreign currency needed to have a large amount of money and a special relationship with a bank to buy foreign currencies.

-Take your time, if you plan on continuously trading forex, you need a reliable forex brokerage to work with.
+If you are searching for a forex broker, you can start with this forex brokers list.
+Take your time, open a forex demo account with each broker you're interested in and try them out for a while.
+If you plan on continuously trading forex, you need a reliable forex brokerage to work with.